ripls56/ExpandedLogs/README.md

 U need to change grafana and loki timezones in docker-compose.yaml

 Run it with `docker compose up -d`.
 If u need any server changes such as some kind of environments u can check [vintage story docker image](https://github.com/jsknnr/vintage-story-server) readme.

+> If u have any other questions u can ask in [discussions](https://github.com/ripls56/ExpandedLogs/discussions)